International Aerospace Law & Policy Group

 aircraft and component transactions (aircraft sale and lease)

-We analyse your project goals and priorities from inception through to implementation to ensure the best practical outcome for you or your client.
+We analyse your project and commercial goals and priorities from inception through to implementation to ensure the best practical outcome for you or your client.

 The result will be tailored to your organisation’s needs and could include:

 legal advice, advocacy and representation;

 detailed reports or process charts;

 media engagement training and strategies;